INSIDE: Roam the Gnome’s Spectacular Guide on Saving for Disney Vacations & Family Travel.

 The manual act of depositing $5 or $50 (coins or notes) into your Disney Vacation account each week as part of your weekly routine visit to the bank will make more of an impact than taking in $200 once in a blue moon.

-The physical act of moving money from one place to another is the key, so even putting a bunch of coins into a money box each Friday afternoon will instil the habit, especially with kids.
+The physical act of moving money from one place to another is the key, so even putting a bunch of coins into a Mickey Mouse money box each Friday afternoon will instil the habit of adding to the Disney savings jar, especially with kids.

 That’s potentially a saving of $20 or MORE a week, which becomes $1000+ a year!